When Your Teenager Has Polycystic Ovary Syndrome (PCOS)

 Missed periods, irregular periods, or very light periods

 Thickened or darkened skin patches

 Because of the hormone changes, women with PCOS are more likely to develop certain serious health problems.
-These include type 2 diabetes, high blood pressure, and problems with the heart and blood vessels.
+These include type 2 diabetes, high blood pressure, problems with the heart and blood vessels, and uterine cancer.
 Women with PCOS often have problems with their fertility (ability to get pregnant).

 What Causes PCOS?

 A girl may be more likely to get it if a parent or sibling has the condition.
 But the exact cause of PCOS is not known.

 There is no one test that can diagnose PCOS.
 A medical history, physical exam, and blood tests help give the diagnosis.
 A pelvic exam may be done.
 Other tests, such as a vaginal or pelvic ultrasound, may also be done.

 Medication is the most common treatment for PCOS.
 Medications affect the body’s hormone levels.
 The most common medications used to treat PCOS include:

 Oral contraceptive pills, which contain a combination of female hormones.
 They can help bring hormones back into balance and reduce or eliminate symptoms.
 (A teen does not have to be sexually active to take oral contraceptives.)

 Metformin, a diabetes medication that has been shown to help with PCOS symptoms.